perladvent/perldotcom/content/article/_pub_2004_09_30_drop_the_soap.md

       "soap",
       "web-services"
    ],
-   "thumbnail" : "/images/_pub_2004_09_30_drop_the_soap/111-drop_soap.gif",
+   "categories" : "Web",
-   "draft" : null,
+   "image" : null,
    "authors" : [
       "sam-tregar"
    ],
-   "image" : null,
    "description" : "SOAP has great hype; portable, simple, efficient, flexible, and open, SOAP has it all.
 According to many intelligent people, writing a web service with SOAP should be a snap, and the results will speak for themselves.
-So they do, although..."
+So they do, although...", "thumbnail" : "/images/_pub_2004_09_30_drop_the_soap/111-drop_soap.gif" }
-}